openbaton/fm-system/README.md

 ## Modify fms.properties file in order to use different credentials for the database

-In the folder etc of this project, there is a file called fms.properties containing all the default properties values used by the FM system.
+In the folder "etc" of this project, there is a file called fms.properties containing all the default properties values used by the FM system.

 In order to use different credentials, you need to modify the following DB properties: